Edwin Mitchelson: Later years

 Mitchelson was the Mayor of Auckland City from 1903 to 1905, chairman of the Remuera Road Board, and a member of the Legislative Council from 1920 until his death on 11 April 1934.
 He was appointed a Knight Commander of the Order of St Michael and St George in the 1921 King's Birthday Honours.
 He was buried at Purewa Cemetery in the Auckland suburb of Meadowbank.

+Personal life

+Mitchelson had a wooden mansion built at Muriwai around the year 1902, which he named Oaia, named after Oaia Island.